mhm13dev/kw-blog-api/README.md

 ## Environment Variables

-Make sure you have populated the `.env` file with the necessary environment variables.
+💥 Make sure you have populated the `.env` file with the necessary environment variables.
 You can use the `.env.example` file as a template.

 ```bash
 # Copy the .env.example file to .env
 cp .env.example .env
 ```

-## Running the app
+## Running the

+💥 Make sure to run the migrations if you are running the project for the first time.
+You will have to re-run the migrations whenever there are changes to entities.

 ```bash
 # start development server